scalacenter/course-management-tools/docs/getting_started.md

 ![The Naive Approach 2](https://imgur.com/b8eJUkC.png)

-So, we've achieved our goal, which was to change exercise 5, however, there are a number of problems with this approach and a number of questions for which the answer is rather difficult.
+So, we've achieved our goal, which was to change exercise 5, however, there are a number of problems with this approach and a number of questions that are rather difficult to answer...

 - We've had to rewrite the git history.
 As a result, if the repo is on Github, we'll have to force push the change, effectively destroying version 1.0.
 At best, we can, before force pushing version 1.0, 'park' version 1.0 on a dedicated branch.
 Not very useful.
 - Any open Pull Request on version 1.0 becomes detached and of little use on the current 1.1 version of the course.
 This is bad for collaboration.